|

 fast and wait for the bird and pounce.

-Q) I know some people doesn't have basics and it is
+Q) I know some people doesn't have basics and it

 A. Ask them to get coaching from me then.
 Tell them that little